 7.2.1 Introduction.
 This glossary is provided to assist in completing Figure 7.3, Worksheets for Evaluating Fire Safety for a Small Facility, to determine the suitability of a small facility to house a board and care occupancy.
-The instructions for the mechanisms of completing the worksheet are included in the worksheet itself.
+The instructions for the mechanisms of completing the worksheet are included in Section 7.3.
 They are not repeated in this glossary.
 This glossary provides expanded discussion and definitions for the various items in the worksheet to assist the user where questions of definition or interpretation arise.
-To the maximum extent possible, the glossary does not repeat the definitions already existing in NFPA 101, Life Safety Code, but rather references the appropriate paragraphs (NFPA 101).
+To the maximum extent possible, the glossary does not repeat the definitions already existing in NFPA 101, Life Safety Code, but rather references the appropriate paragraphs in NFPA 101.